 The Philosophical tradition of asking what and how we know about the world (epistemology), along with how we should behave as moral agents (moral philosophy), has had an enduring presence within humanity amidst the ancient grounds of Canterbury Cathedral.
 Questions as to the ultimate nature and existence of God have been formulated within the very Cathedral Precincts that the School occupies today.

 The King’s School has a long and learned tradition of this type of intellectual enquiry with both saints and scholars being former members of the school.
 St Aldhelm and St John of Beverley were both educated in Canterbury and are commemorated in a stained glass window in the Memorial Chapel.
-Other notable former pupils include George Sale (KS c1710) translator of the Koran, William Broughton (KS 1797-1804) first Bishop of Australia, and Alan Watts (KS 1928-32) who wrote about Buddhism while still at school.
+Other notable former pupils include George Sale (OKS c1710) translator of the Koran, William Broughton (OKS 1797-1804) first Bishop of Australia, and Alan Watts (OKS 1928-32) who wrote about Buddhism while still at school.

 In the Shells, all pupils follow a Religious Studies course focusing on the major world faiths in an atmosphere of sympathetic understanding.
 The IGCSE course is optional and covers religious, philosophical and ethical issues.
 The A Level course covers Religious Ethics and Developments in Christian Thought.
 Philosophy is available as an A Level course.